Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 ```

-### HTTP API Overview 1.7

 Spec version 1.7 is backwards compatible with 1.6.
-For all of our clients to be able to read 1.7, sharedResources and nodeDocument are included but not used in 1.7.
+For all of our clients to be able to read 1.7, `sharedResources` and `nodeDocument` are included but not used in 1.7.

 The following API methods are available for 3D Object scene layer: